First results of a Monolithic Active Pixel Sensor with Internal Signal Gain Fully Integrated in a 180 nm CMOS Technology

 \section{The CASSIA sensor design}

-The CASSIA sensor is implemented in the 180~nm TowerSemiconductor imaging process modified for MALTA fabrication \cite{Pernegger_2023,Snoeys:2017hjn,Munker:2019vdo,PERNEGGER2021164381}.
-The sensitive region is a 30~$\mu$m thick, depleted p-type epitaxial layer on top of a p+ substrate, as shown in Figure~\ref{fig:implants}.
-The readout electronics are implemented within a deep p-well region, which is from here on referred to as the electronics p-well.
-The electronics p-well provides isolation between the CMOS transistor's n-wells and the substrate.
-The collection electrode is made as a circular n$^{+}$-implant with a radius of 20$\mu m$, which is from here on referred to as the n$^{+}$-electrode.
-The deep p-wells of the electronics p-well shield the pMOS transistor's n-well region from collecting ionization electrons generated in the epitaxial layer, ensuring all generated electrons are collected only by the central n$^{+}$-electrode.
+The CASSIA sensor is implemented in the 180\,nm TowerSemiconductor imaging process modified for MALTA fabrication \cite{Pernegger_2023,Snoeys:2017hjn,Munker:2019vdo,PERNEGGER2021164381}.
+The sensitive region is a 30$\,\rm\upmu$m thick, depleted p-type epitaxial layer on top of a p+ substrate, as shown in Figure~\ref{fig:implants}.

+The readout electronics is implemented within a deep p-well region around the pixel electrode.
+The deep p-well extends underneath the n-wells of pMOS transistors, as seen in Figure~\ref{fig:implants}, preventing them from collecting ionization electrons generated in the epitaxial layer, ensuring all generated electrons are collected only by the central n-electrode.
+From here on we refer to this deep p-well region as the electronics deep p-well.
+The collection electrode is made as a circular n$^{+}$-implant with a radius of 20$\,\rm\upmu m$, which is from here on referred to as the n$^{+}$-electrode.